radeeyate/the-api/README.md

 # the api

-yeah, I an API that I made because I was bored and wanted to do a thing.
+I made an API that I made because I was bored and wanted to do a thing.

 the docs are located at https://api.radi8.dev/docs